 This course is designed to provide practicing teachers with a foundation for literacy instruction in K-12 classrooms.
 Teacher participants will examine literacy in terms of its definition, the factors contributing to its development, the stages of literacy growth, and the role of literacy in enabling full societal participation.
 The teacher's role in providing effective, appropriate instruction to ensure that all students reach their literacy potential will be emphasized.
-This will include an awareness of the New York State Learning Standards and the Ontario Expectations as guides to levels of literacy achievement.
+This will include an awareness of the Common Core literacy standards and as guides to levels of literacy achievement.
 In addition, participants will examine effective instructional practices across the grade levels and explore how they can develop families as literacy partners, address diverse needs of students, use effective assessment to guide instruction, and incorporate technology into literacy instruction.